 A. New York residents are responsible for the payment of both State and Federal gift and estate taxes.
 Estate and gift taxes are separate and above the taxes paid on income.
 No Federal estate or gift tax is due unless or until the total of lifetime gifts combined with the assets remaining in the individual’s estate exceeds certain levels.
-An estate in excess of $1 million is taxable in New York.
-An estate of over $5.25 million is subject to federal estate tax in 2013.

 Q. WHAT ASSETS ARE INCLUDED AS PART OF MY TAXABLE ESTATE?

-Q. ARE THERE ANY TRANSFERS (GIFT OR INHERITANCE) THAT ARE TAX FREE?
+Q. ARE THERE ANY TRANSFERS (GIFT OR INHERITANCE) THAT ARE TAX-FREE?

 Other gifts excluded from gift tax are unlimited payments on behalf of another person made directly to a provider of educational services for tuition or to a provider of medical services.
 An individual can reduce his total assets and eventual tax liability by paying a grandchild’s college tuition, or nursery school bills directly to the educational institution.
 Hospital or doctor bills paid by the individual directly to a hospital or doctor on behalf of another person also carry no gift tax consequences.